apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 It took me 0 days  0 hours  0 min  6 sec
 ```

-Second, we check that for every state that satisfies `IndInv`, the following
+Second, we check that for every state that satisfies `Inv`, the following
-holds true: Its successors via `Next` satisfy `IndInv` too.
+holds true: Its successors via `Next` satisfy `Inv` too.
 This is done as
 follows:

 ```sh